• Skip to primary navigation

 Both grains are rich in vitamins and minerals essential for maintaining good health.

-When it comes to cooking, Farro tends to be more versatile, thanks to its earthy flavor that goes well with various dishes such as salads, soups or stews.
+Farro is usually more versatile, thanks to its earthy flavor that goes well with various dishes such as salads, soups or stews.

 Barley's nutty flavor makes it perfect for use in risotto.